 Abrasives include harsh or gritty cleaners as well as rough sponges, like Scotch-Brite pads, steel wool soap pads, or sponges with an abrasive layer on one side.
 Most tub refinishers and tub coating manufacturers also warn against any products containing bleach or ammonia.
 Avoid using these common cleansers when cleaning a reglazed tub:

-- Household bleach or cleaners boosted with bleach should not be used on reglazed tubs.
+- Bleach: Straight household bleach or cleaners boosted with bleach should not be used on reglazed tubs.